yonglin-wang/spacecraft-crash-predictor/README.md

    ```
 Then, you are good to go!

-# Acknowledgements
+# Dev Tips

-Special thanks to [Jie Tang](https://github.com/TJmask), some of whose [code logic for the same task](https://github.com/TJmask/Space-Health-Predicting) has been especially helpful in building this project; Jie's name will be included the docstring sections of the functions, wherever credit is due.

-For tips on adding new models or new features, please see [src folder's README](https://github.com/yonglin-wang/spacecraft-crash-predictor/blob/main/src/README.md)
+For tips on adding new models and new features, etc., please see [src folder's README](https://github.com/yonglin-wang/spacecraft-crash-predictor/blob/main/src/README.md)